-We have identified these issues through research and analysis of the parish, combined with the opinions of the community through our ongoing consultation.
+We have identified these issues through research and analysis of the Parish, combined with the opinions of the community which were expressed during our ongoing consultation.

 Environment

 The biggest threat to our way of life not just in Saddleworth, but across the world, is climate change and damage to the environment.